eclipse-archived/codewind-docs/docs/_documentations/mdt-che-setupregistries.md

 - Artifactory
     - Address: `<artifactory-hostname>`
     - Namespace: `<namespace>`
-    - Credentials: Artifactory user name and token
+    - Credentials: Artifactory user name and access token
 - OpenShift Registry
     - Address: `docker-registry.default.svc:5000`
     - Namespace: `<project>`
-    - Credentials: OpenShift user name and token
+    - Credentials: OpenShift user name and access token

 ### Specifying image registries for Codewind
 Three scenarios in Codewind require you to specify which image registry is in use: